cs-uob/COMS10012/exercises/part2/src/encryption/openssl.md

 How to decrypt using OpenSSL
 -----------------------------

-Use SCP or another method to send your encrypted file to someone.
+Use email or another method to swap encrypted files with someone.
 Utilize the `-d` parameter to decrypt the file, whether it's a binary stream or consists only of ASCII characters.
-You'll need your passphrase for this
+You'll need to use the same passphrase for this as was used to encrypt the file.

 #### Once decrypted, can you read the correct message?

 Use OpenSSL to encrypt files with asymmetric encryption
 ==================================================

 Asymmetric encryption uses two sets of keys, called a key pair.
 A public key that can be freely distributed with the entity you want to communicate with, and a private key that is never shared.
-Keep note of the passphrase!
-Use `cat` or `head` to inspect the `.pem` file.

-#### Why it has that format?

 Generate key pairs
 ------------------
-Generate a pair of keys with OpenSSL using the AES-128 parameter key algorithm.
-Use `genrsa` to generate a 1024-bit public-private key pair.
+Using the `openssl` man pages, figure out how to use `genrsa` to generate a 1024-bit public-private key pair.

 Distribute the public key
 --------------------------
 The public key is meant to be shared with others.
 Extract your public key with the OpenSSL tool into a `.pem` file using the `-pubout` parameter.

-Exchange public your keys
+Exchange your public keys
 -------------------------
-Try to exchange the public keys using the method you prefer.
-Copy the stream or use the `scp` command.

-Create an encrypted message using the OpenSSL `-encrypt` command.
+Exchange public keys with someoone else.
+Next, create an encrypted message using the OpenSSL `-encrypt` command.
 You will need the following to formulate the command:

 - Name of the file
 - Other's person public key to encrypt